MileHacker Logo

 • Best Times: Visit outdoor World War II sites early in the morning for cooler weather.

-• Pre-Booking: Essential for major hotels, dive tours, and inter-island flights, especially during high season.
+• Pre-Booking: Essential for main hotels, dive tours, and inter-flights between islands, especially during high season.

 • Avoid the hottest part of the day for strenuous activities.